cwchentw/lightweight-cms/content/deployment.md

 ## Prologue

-This article demonstrates the whole process to deploy a mdcms site with Nginx on GNU/Linux.
+This article demonstrates the whole process to deploy a mdcms site to a Nginx web server on GNU/Linux.

 ## Install Required Packages